An introduction to $p$-adic $L$-functions: The values at

+\begin{remark} Part $(ii)$ of Theorem \ref{s=1 theorem} is due to Leopoldt.
+Values in the range of interpolation, where the link to classical $L$-values is explicit, are often called \emph{critical} values.
+Values outside this range, such as those studied in Theorem \ref{s=1 theorem}, are called \emph{non-critical} values.
+The above result is an instance of the $p$-adic Beilinson or Perrin-Riou conjectures, which give arithmetic descriptions of non-critical special values of $p$-adic $L$-functions.
+We refer the interested reader to \cite{PR} (or Remark \ref{rem:gross etc} below) for more details on this. \end{remark}

-\end{itemize} \end{theorem} If $\theta$ is an odd character, both sides of the $p$-adic formula vanish.
+If $\theta$ is an odd character, both sides of the $p$-adic formula vanish.
 In any case, the formulae are identical up to replacing $\log$ with its $p$-adic avatar and, as usual, deleting the Euler factor at $p$.
 This result can be used to prove a $p$-adic analogue of the class number formula.
-For completeness, we prove these results below.

-\subsubsection{The complex value at $s = 1$}
+\subsection{The complex value at $s = 1$}